Lecture: 9:10 AM - 10:20 AM, Monday, Tuesday, Wednesday & Thursday in HSS Building 259

 Course Website: http://www.physics.sfsu.edu/~chris/physics121/ provides lecture notes, syllabi and exam reviews.

 Homework: The best way to learn physics is by solving problems on your own and in small groups.
 Students who do not invest their own time and effort on homework problems have done poorly on exams.
 Feel free to discuss the homework with other students and with the instructor, but in the end you must work the problems yourself.
 Homework problems make up 15% of your grade.
 Assignments will be given every week or two, with a total of 10 for the semester.
-Please note the homework due dates, found on the course schedule, carefully, as late homework is not accepted.
-However, students' lowest homework score will not be counted toward their grade.
+Late homework is not accepted, but students' lowest homework score will not be counted toward their grade.

 during the first week of class, and begin to submit assignments.